 What Does Kief Press Mean?

-A kief press, also known as a pollen press, is a device used to compress the powdered trichomes (small, hair-like projections from the flower bud) of the cannabis (or other medicinal plant) flowers, known as kief or pollen into a solid form, known as “hashish” or “hash”.
-These solids are alternately referred to as “cakes”, “disks”, or “pucks”.
+A kief press, also known as a pollen press, is a device used to compress the powdered trichomes (small, hair-like projections from the flower bud) of cannabis flowers (or other medicinal plants), known as kief or pollen into a solid form, known as hash (or hashish).
+These solids are alternatively referred to as “cakes”, “disks”, or “pucks”.

 Kief presses are also used as a method for readily combining different blends of cannabis strains.